GeneralMine/Wyrms-of-Nyrus/docs/updatelog.md

 - Removed vanilla-style spawn eggs for wyrm mobs (with a few exceptions at the moment)
 - Massive English language file update
 - New descriptions for mobs
+- Creepwyrms can no longer be pushed around and actually stay stationary on blocks.
+- New debug mode messages related to evolution points being added and natural decay of evolution points.
+(Lever 5 debug mode or above needed)